 It All Started With A Girl

-How I got here is just a miracle but it involves me meeting Kathy at a Thoroughbred breeding and training center in 1976.
+How I got here is just a miracle, but it involves me meeting Kathy at a Thoroughbred breeding and training center in 1976.
 She saw me as something more than what I was doing.
-Isn’t it always the case that behind every man is a woman seeing something more than what he sees?
+Isn’t it always the case that behind every man is a woman seeing something more than he sees?

-But then I met Kathy and off I went back to college.
+But then I met Kathy, and off I went back to college.

 Learning How To Read

 In the summer of 1976, I learned from my mother in a casual conversation that all the tests I had taken to figure out why I couldn’t read showed that I “read from right to left, or something like that.”
 “Ma,” I exclaimed.
 “That’s dyslexia!”
 So, like the pieces of a puzzle coming together, I set out to learn how to read just about when I met Kathy and my veterinary mentor, Dr. John Steiner, who both recognized my horse talent.